-Also many tourists fromm the Islamic world come to visit, and like their western counterparts, they enjoy snapping old churches and castles.
+Also many tourists from the Islamic world come to visit, and like their western counterparts, they enjoy snapping old churches and castles.

 Beggars at a church.

-Dozing artist in the center of Tbilisi, waiting for tourist to buy one of his paintings.
+Dozing artist in the centre of Tbilisi, waiting for tourist to buy one of his paintings.

 Wall-painting of Saint George, Georgia's patron saint, slaying the dragon in the 11th century Alaverdi cathedral.